aitgcodes/litesoph-wiki/source/feature_and_implementations/workflow/laser_masking/laser_masking.rst

 **External fields:** For masking calculations, choose the parameters for **External fields** as Electric Field (**Type of fields**) and
 State Preparation (**Type of Experiment**).
 After that, proceed to **Design/Edit Laser**.
 For laser design, see :ref:`laser-design`.

 Click on **Restart Option**, if applicable.
-Posible options include: increasing number of simulation steps.
+Possible options include: increasing number of simulation steps.

 .. note::